drug-design/course/docs/chapters/protein-structure.md

 ### All &alpha; Super-Secondary Structures

-Representative &alpha;-super-secondary structures are illustrated in the following pages.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/all-alpha-super-secondary-structures-423851b4'><i class='fa fa-play' aria-hidden='true'></i></button>Representative &alpha;-super-secondary structures are illustrated in the following pages.
 The super-secondary structures are described by both their 2D schematic topological arrangement and their 3D architecture.

 ![](https://media.drugdesign.org/course/protein-structure/9_4_0_0_1.png){: loading=lazy }
 #### &alpha;&alpha;-Hairpin

-Helix hairpin or "&alpha;&alpha;-hairpin"  loops connect two sequential &alpha;-helices which lie adjacent in space and run approximately anti-parallel.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/alphaalpha-hairpin-72993c0f'><i class='fa fa-play' aria-hidden='true'></i></button>Helix hairpin or "&alpha;&alpha;-hairpin"  loops connect two sequential &alpha;-helices which lie adjacent in space and run approximately anti-parallel.
 Note the tight packing between the two helices, which is usually achieved by hydrophobic interactions between the side chains.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer